prl-mushr/mushr-website/content/tutorials/tuning.md

 ## Steering Angle Gain

 This gain takes a steering angle in radians and converts it to a servo position.
+In order to find the desired turn radius, we look to the [kinematic car model](https://github.com/prl-mushr/mushr/blob/master/mushr_description/kinematic_car_model.pdf).
+At low enough speeds (avoiding slipping and skidding) this model farily accurately represents the movement of the car.
+The turn radius is:

+<center>`R = L/2sin(beta)`,</center>

+where `L` is the length of the car (0.3 meters), and beta is `arctan(1/2 * tan(delta))`, where delta is the turn radius.
+We will be setting the turn radius to the max turn radius (0.34 by default).

+We will instead the length of a half cirlce, so `2 * R`.
+Calculting this with the defaults, comes out to 1.722 meters (67.79 inches).
+If you tweak the max turning radius, or change the chassis, you will have to recompute this number.

 ### How to Tune